COE catchment

 A “catchment area” is a geographic area that a cancer center expects to serve through clinical services, research, community engagement, and outreach.
 Holden Comprehensive Cancer Center’s catchment area includes the entire state of Iowa.
-Holden is the only National Cancer Institute (NCI)-designated comprehensive cancer center in Iowa.
-Patients from every county in the state come to Holden to receive cancer care.
+Holden Cancer Center is the only National Cancer Institute (NCI)-designated comprehensive cancer center in Iowa.
+Patients from across the state come to Holden to receive cancer care.

 Providing cancer care and outreach to rural residents is a big part of Holden’s services.
-Approximately 39.4% of Iowa’s 3.2 million residents live in a rural county.
-Iowa has a higher overall cancer rate in its rural population.
-In addition, while the overall cancer rate in urban areas has declined 3.8% in the most recent 10 years of data, the rate in rural areas has increased by 0.6%.
+Approximately 38% of Iowa’s 3.2 million residents live in a rural county.1 Among Iowa’s 99 counties, 77 are rural, while only 22 are urban.2 While cancer incidence rates tend to be lower in rural Iowa, rural residents have higher cancer mortality rates compared to urban residents in Iowa.3 Iowa has a higher overall crude cancer rate in its rural population.
+In addition, the overall cancer rate in both urban and rural areas has increased in the most recent 10 years of data.4-5The urban rate has increased by 0.8% while the rural rate has increased by 0.1%.4-5

-Further, among the 50 states, Iowa has the 18th highest proportion of population over 65 years of age (18%) and that proportion is higher in rural areas.
-This is important because age is the leading risk factor for cancer – meaning that cancer is more common among those aged over 65 years.
+Further, among the 50 states, Iowa has the 20th highest proportion of population over 65 years of age (18%) and that proportion is higher in rural areas.6 This is important because age is the leading risk factor for cancer – meaning that cancer is more common among those aged over 65 years.7

 Catchment Area Data

-HCCC strives to understand how cancer impacts Iowans using different kinds of data (cancer rates, health-promoting behaviors, cancer screening, interview data with community partners), as well as input from its Community Advisory Board.
-Below you will find a list of tools, resources, and reports that will help you better understand cancer across the state of Iowa.
+Holden Comprehensive Cancer Center strives to understand how cancer impacts Iowans using different kinds of data (cancer rates, health-promoting behaviors, cancer screening, interview data with community partners), as well as input from its Community Advisory Board.
+Below you will find a list of tools, resources, and reports that will help you better understand cancer across the state of Iowa. .
+To help you determine which resource to use, the Iowa Cancer Registry developed a Data Tool Decision Tree to meet your cancer data needs.

 Cancer in Iowa Reports